informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 Each concrete command subclass has (at least) the following methods:

-    * a method or methods for parsing the words of the input string.
+    * One or more methods for parsing (i.e. reading them and creating the corresponding internal representation) the words of the input string.
 In the code provided, the parsing is divided into two stages, implemented by the following two methods:

-          - `matchCommand(String)`: parses the first word of the input string, checking whether it corresponds to the name of the command in question, returning the value `null` if it does not and the value returned by the `create` method if it does.
+        1. `matchCommand(String)`: parses the first word of the input string, checking whether it corresponds to the name of the command in question, returning the value `null` if it does not and the value returned by the `create` method if it does.

-          - `create(String[])`: parses the remaining words of the input string (contained in the array of strings passed via its only parameter), if there are any, checking whether they correspond to valid command arguments [^2].
+        2. `create(String[])`: parses the remaining words of the input string (contained in the array of strings passed via its only parameter), if there are any, checking whether they correspond to valid command arguments [^2].
 If they do, it creates and returns an object of the same command subclass, which stores the values of the parsed command arguments in attributes, and if they do not, it prints an error message